Did you miss a post this week? No worries! I am sharing a round-up of all the links to our August Blog Series today.

 If your fall instruction plan includes any kind of virtual teaching, then building and maintaining relationships will be more crucial than ever.
 In order to engage and motivate students, educators must work to genuinely connect with students before focusing on academics.

 The 2020-2021 school year will likely be different than any other school year we’ve ever known.
-While last year ended with emergency remote learning in most places due to COVID-19, … Continue Reading Seen, Valued, Heard: Poetry to Establish Community
+While last year ended with emergency remote learning in most places due to COVID-19, the year began like all others before.
+We had the opportunity to get to know our students deeply and establish classroom communities.
+I teach on… Continue reading Seen, Valued, Heard: Poetry to Establish Community

 In my experience, many young writers struggle to use a writer’s notebook as a tool.
 They’re excited to have a notebook but unclear about what to “do” in there.
 Shared writing can be a powerful way to teach writers how to generate ideas for writing and to get themselves started, based on the books we are reading and discussing as a community.

 Seen, Valued, Heard: The Riskiness and Power of Teaching Personal Narrative Writing at the Start of the Year

 How do you build a community of writers at the start of the year who can trust each other with their stories?
 And how can you do that in a hybrid or distance learning model?